Remington Balder Pro Review – It’s One Of The Best

 As I mentioned at the start of this review, the Balder Pro has been on my Best Electric Head Shavers roundup page since it started, and for good reason—it’s one of the best.

 While I am a fan of my Skull Shaver Pitbull Gold, the Balder Pro requires less investment and produces the same end result.
-However, you need to compare these to decide which features suit you best.
+However, it would be best if you compared these to decide which features suit you best.

 It’s easily a winner for anyone who head shaves and doesn’t expect the same close effect a manual razor provides.
 It gives a fast, convenient- no mess—shaven bald head look.